Find YOUR local service center

 Varied; usually light brown or dusty gray on top, with a light gray or cream belly.

 This mouse wins the gold – it's the number one pest in the world, and also the most easily identifiable rodent.
-If, by some chance, you've never seen a mouse, description includes: smooth fur, pointed nose, small eyes, large ears with some hair; short and broad feet; dark, hairless, scaly tail.
+If, by some chance, you've never seen a house mouse, its description includes: smooth fur, pointed nose, small eyes, large ears with some hair; short and broad feet; dark, hairless, scaly tail.
 They are extremely nearsighted and could probably use a tiny pair of mouse spectacles.
 They can only see clearly 6 inches in front of them.
 Also, they're color-blind.
 On the other hand, they are natural athletes.
 They can climb, run up rough walls and along pipes, ropes, and wires, jump 12 inches high and down from 8 feet, and can sometimes swim.